 “Cottage Food” Laws

 Nearly every state in the United States has enacted laws that allow entrepreneurs to produce certain food products in the home or “cottage” with little or no regulatory oversight.
-These state “cottage food” laws aim to recognize that foods such as baked goods, jams, dry mixes and candies are not potentially hazardous and pose low risk of food contamination.
-Despite the common goal of easing food safety requirements for those who product nonpotentially hazardous foods, there is much variation in the approaches taken by the states.
+These state “cottage food” laws aim to recognize that foods such as baked goods, jams, dry mixes, and candies are not potentially hazardous and pose a low risk of food contamination.
+Despite the common goal of easing food safety requirements for those who produce nonpotentially hazardous foods, there is much variation in the approaches taken by the states.
 This compilation presents the statutes and regulations for each state that has a cottage food or home-based food production law.
 Simply click on a state’s image in the map below to locate the laws and regulations for the state.